Agios Vasileios, Corinthia: After the Ottoman rule

 In 1836 the village was declared a municipality (dimos) and included the villages of Stefani, Archaies Kleones and Vousbardi.
-In 1845, the municipalities of Ayios Vasilios and Archaies Kleones were united.
-In 1885, Ayios Vasilios had 700 inhabitants.
+In 1845, the municipalities of Agios Vasilios and Archaies Kleones were united.
+In 1885, Agios Vasilios had 700 inhabitants.
 In 1912 the village was reduced to the status of kinotita or commune, consisting of one parish.
-In 1972 an additional parish, Ayios Dimitrios, was created in the village.
+In 1972 an additional parish, Agios Dimitrios, was created in the village.

 Present

-In the mid-20th century, Ayios Vasilios was famed for its honey melons.
+In the mid-20th century, Agios Vasilios was famed for its honey melons.
 Today, the farms of the village produce olives, apricots, wheat, wine, tobacco and vegetables.